IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 ![attach action](../workshop-assets/ibm-cloud/attach-action.png "Attach Action")

-You can see the Webhook attached to the repository buy looking in the `Settings` of the repository on GitHub.
+If you head over to the GitHub repository connected to the trigger, you should see the Webhook attached to the repository buy looking in `Settings -> Webhooks` of the repository on GitHub.

 ![github webhook](../workshop-assets/ibm-cloud/github-webhook.png "GitHub Webhook")